Klika-Tech/nucleo-azure-iot-demo/README.md

 The charts have two visualization modes: line and area.
 There is also an online/offline indicator for the Nucleo board.

-Please see the web dashboard [source code](dashboard/) for the implementations details, configuration and build instructions.
+Please see the web dashboard [source code](dashboard/) for the implementations details and [build instruction](./dashboard/README.md).